 Meet Denny, our Branch Manager

-My role is to make sure we get the 'right fit' of carer, deliver continuity and quality care, and complete a bespoke care plan.
-We can pop in for half an hour once a day to help start the day, or take them to “Crufts” for the whole day!
+“My role is to make sure we get the 'right fit' for our customers, deliver continuity and quality care, and create a bespoke care plan.
+We can pop in for half an hour in the morning or even take them out for the whole day.
 Our aim is to be flexible with people’s needs as they can change on a daily basis.
 Our carer training is impeccable, with ongoing training and support from myself and our team of Clinical Nurses."

-Visiting home care in Solihull
+Visiting home care in Solihull to suit you

 I’m amazed, David (my husband) has not been so settled in well over three years and it’s all down to the continuity of care that Helping Hands have provided for us.